kiliarobus/Gerard-Esser/README.md

 **Methods**

-I used my phone to record the description of the drawings.
+Written description of the drawings and recording of the description with a phone.

 **Written descriptions**